jameskokoska/Cashew/README.md

 ## App Links

 Only supported in the Android and Web App versions as of now.
-Deep links allow direct navigation and automation of actions using application URLs.
+App links allow direct navigation and automation of actions using application URLs.
 Some examples are below:

 ### Examples (for Android)